 Susie joined Seamab in April 2016 to create and oversee an ambitious fundraising strategy for the organisation.
-Susie began her career in journalism, working for a group of local newspapers in Fife.
-A member of the Institute of Fundraising, she has spent the last five years with a large national health charity and undertook the formal Certificate in Fundraising in 2015.
-Susie specialises in empathetic fundraising, a model which connects the motivations of donors directly with the cause, giving talks and delivering workshops around the UK.
-She is hopeful that this will support a successful fundraising campaign at Seamab.
+A member of the Institute of Fundraising, she undertook the formal Certificate in Fundraising in 2015.
+Susie specialises in empathetic fundraising, a model which connects the motivations of donors directly with the cause.

-Seamab has a part time Speech and Language Therapist and Occupational Therapist.
-Both specialists assess children's needs, work directly with children and provide advice and support to staff.
-Seamab also draws on the expertise and experience of a range of specialist professionals and consultants to help meet the needs of individual children.
+We have a part time speech and language therapist and an occupational therapist.
+Both specialists assess children's needs, working directly with them and providing advice and support to staff.
+We draw on the expertise and experience of a range of specialist professionals and consultants to help meet the needs of individual children.
 We also work with a number of visiting specialists to deliver our unique music project and a rich experience of learning for the children.

-The emphasis on effective team work is supported by regular team development and team meetings.
-Seamab has also established a whole team training programme, to deliver shared training and support multi-disciplinary practice.
-Our approach to relationship based care is supported by training in Dyadic Developmental Practice.
-All staff have regular supervision and an individual learning and development plan.
+Our emphasis on effective team work is supported by regular team development and team meetings with a focus on developing shared practice.
+We have also established a whole-team training programme, to deliver shared training and support multi-disciplinary practice.
+Our approach to relationship-based care is supported by training in Dyadic Developmental Practice.
+All our staff have an annual appraisal, regular supervision and an individual learning and development plan.

 We have formal arrangements in place with external partners to support the teams in specialist areas of work.
-These include support for: financial management and reporting from Helen Lowe and Company; human resources from Square Circle; and ICT from TMAS.
+These include support for: financial management and reporting; human resources; and ICT.

 The Right Honourable Sir George Reid and Lady Daphne Reid have been patrons of Seamab for a number of years.
 Sir George Reid is the Lord-Lieutenant of Clackmannanshire and, formerly, the MSP for Ochil and Presiding Officer of the Scottish Parliament.